tshort/StaticCompiler.jl/examples/README.md

 Run this to see the complete process from analysis to working compiled code.

+### 04_analyze_project.jl

+**What it teaches**: Analyzing multiple functions systematically

+Demonstrates:
+- Batch analysis of multiple functions
+- Scoring compilation readiness
+- Generating summary reports
+- Prioritizing which functions to fix first
+- Issue breakdown and recommendations

+Run this to learn how to analyze an entire project and prioritize fixes.

 ## Quick Start

 If you're new to static compilation with Julia, follow this path: